sprout-uci/APEX/README.md

 ## Description of Provided test-cases

-	For details on how exec flag detects PoX violations please check APEX paper.
+	For details on how APEX controls the exec flag to generate unforgeable proofs of execution (PoX) please check APEX paper.

 #### 1- simple_app: